 Common Name: Anubias Nana

-They are flowering plants that have low to medium light requirements and can benefit from regular fertilization.
+Anubias Nana is a flowering plant that grows best when the rhizome is attached to a hard surface such as wood or stones.
+They have low to medium light requirements and can benefit from regular fertilization.
+CO2 is not necessary but can promote faster growth and more robust leaves.
 Since its a slow grower, the leaves are susceptible to algae growth if placed under high lighting.

 Propagation is easy and straightforward; simply cut or pull apart rhizomes to be replanted.